curedao/docs/README.md

 #### 5.Incentives for Disease Advocacy Non-Profit Organizations

-Disease advocacy non-profits will be incentivized to promote observational studies through the anonymous donation data by their members by:
+Disease advocacy nonprofits will benefit from promoting studies to their members by:

 1. Furtherance of their mission to reduce the incidence of chronic illnesses.
 2. Member engagement more productive than the traditional charity walk.

 #### 6. Incentives for Government Health Agencies

-1. A reduction in healthcare costs due to the discovery of new ways to prevent and mitigate chronic illnesses.
+1. A reduction in healthcare costs due to discovering new ways to prevent and mitigate chronic illnesses.
 2. Furtherance of their stated reason for existence to protect and promote the general welfare.
 3. Their duty to protect the rights of individuals' data.
 To fulfill this, they must require businesses in possession of it to give them the ability to access and share their data via a well-documented OAuth2 API
 4. Cost-savings from international cost-sharing by using global open-source software.
-6. Epidemiological discoveries on the effectiveness from differing public health regulations between nations.
+6. Epidemiological discoveries on the effectiveness of different public health regulations between nations.

 #### 7. Incentives for Contributors to the Development of the Platform